kamilburda/batcher/docs/sections/Customization.md

 **Rename**

-Renames layers according to the specified pattern.
+Renames images/layers according to the specified pattern.

-This procedure uses the same text entry as the one in Export Layers next to `Name`, described in [Adjusting Layer Names (Filenames)](#adjusting-layer-names-filenames).
+This procedure uses the same text entry as the one in Batch Convert or Export Layers next to `Name`, described in [Adjusting Layer Names (Filenames)](#adjusting-filenames).

-For Export Layers, this procedure performs renaming on top of the entry next to `Name`.
+For Batch Convert and Export Layers, this procedure performs renaming on top of the entry next to `Name`.

-Additionally, this procedure allows customizing whether to rename both layers and folders (by checking `Rename folders`, or `Rename group layers` in Edit Layers) or rename folders only (by checking `Rename folders`/`Rename group layers` and unchecking `Rename layers`).
+Additionally, this procedure allows customizing whether to rename both images/layers and folders (by checking `Rename folders`/`Rename group layers`) or rename folders only (by checking `Rename folders`/`Rename group layers` and unchecking `Rename images`/`Rename layers`).

 **Scale**

-Scales layers.

-This is similar to the built-in `Scale layer...` procedure in GIMP that allows scaling width and height individually, using absolute (pixels) or relative (percentages) measures.
+Scales the entire image or a layer, using absolute (pixels) or relative (percentages) measures.

 Options:
-* *Image*: Image to use for computing the new width or height.
+* *Image*: Image to scale and/or to use for computing the new width or height.
-* *Layer*: Layer to scale and to use for computing the new width or height.
+* *Layer*: Layer to scale and/or to use for computing the new width or height.
 * *Object to scale*: Whether to scale the entire *Image* or the *Layer* within the image.
 * *New width*: The new width.
 * *Unit for width*: Unit for the new width - pixels or percentages of image/layer width/height.